duglin/helloworld/README.md

 - `username` is your Dockerhub username
 - `password` is your Dockerhub password

-I store all of the secret information I use durin the demo in there.
-It's safe to put them in there than to put them into the real files of the repo and run the risk of checking them into github by mistake.
+I store all of the secret information I use during the demo in there.
+It's safer to put them in there than to put them into the real files of the repo and run the risk of checking them into github by mistake.

 The rest of this assumes you:
-- are already logged into the IBM Cloud (`ic login`)
+- are already logged into the IBM Cloud (`ibmcloud login`)
 - and have all of the appropriate CLI tools installed - see: https://github.com/IBM/knative101/workshop/exercise-0/README.md

 ## Creating a Kubernetes cluster

 Clearly, we first need a Kubernetes cluster.
-And, I've automated this (since I did it a lot durig my testing) via the `mkcluster` script in the repo.
+And, I've automated this via the `mkcluster` script in the repo.
 The script assumes you're using the Dallas data center, so if not you'll need to modify it.

 To create the cluster just run:
 ```
-$ ./mkcluster <cluster-name>
+$ ./mkcluster CLUSTER_NAME
 ```

 You can then skip to the next section.

-If you decide to create it manually, then you'll first need to get some info about our LANs since the `ic ks cluster-create` command requires that:
+If you decide to create it manually, then you'll first need to get some info about our LANs since the `ibmcloud ks cluster-create` command requires that:

 ```
-$ ic ks vlans --zone dal13
+$ ibmcloud ks vlans --zone dal13
 OK
 ID        Name   Number   Type      Router         Supports Virtual Workers
 PRIV_??
 1240     private   bcr02a.dal13   true